jonlpersson/ed-latimore/site/_posts/2021-12-04-ed-latimores-crackhead-quotes.md

 ---

 "That goddamn credit?
-Dead it\!
-You think a crackhead paying you back, shit forget it\!"—Notorious B.I.G.
+Dead it!
+You think a crackhead paying you back, shit forget it!"—Notorious B.I.G.

 ---